bsu1313/CURaTE/README.md

-# LTU Learning to Unlearn
+# Continual Unlearning in Real Time

 Unlearning method using retrieval of sentence embeddings.